wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 # Options

 An external hard drive would meet my actual requirement, but none of the other nice-to-haves.
 A network attached storage device, or NAS, is a small computer with storage and it accessible any time over the local network.
-That would fit the requirements, but those aren't necessarily cheap.
+That would fit the requirements, but pre-built ones aren't necessarily cheap.

 In looking into NAS devices, I came across the wonderful world (and rabbit hole) that is the `homelab` and the community around it.
 The basic is to have a computer running 24/7 that can run one or more service.
 One of those "services" is storing and serving files.
 The sky is then the limit (or, better said, the rabbit hole has no bottom) for which services you want to run.